The-Hydra-Network/Hydrium/README.md

 # Hydrium
-This is another revival of RecRoom
+This is another revival of RecRoom which intends to unify developers into one big revival.
 # Contributing
-See the [Documentation](https://github.com/The-Hydra-Network/Hydrium/tree/main/Documentation) for things like the [file structure](https://github.com/The-Hydra-Network/Hydrium/blob/main/Documentation/File-Structure.md) or the [roomie prompt](https://github.com/The-Hydra-Network/Hydrium/blob/main/Documentation/Roomie%20Prompt%20for%202025-2026)
+See the [Documentation](https://github.com/The-Hydra-Network/Hydrium/tree/main/Documentation) for things like the [file structure](https://github.com/The-Hydra-Network/Hydrium/blob/main/Documentation/File-Structure.md) or the [roomie prompt](https://github.com/The-Hydra-Network/Hydrium/blob/main/Documentation/Roomie%20Prompt%20for%202025-2026).
 # Hydrium Status

 DONE:\